xfides/smoothScrollTo-concept/README.md

 });
 ```

 We do not use it directly in the `smoothScrollTo()`.
-Actually, it can be executed into the `animateSingleScrollFrame()`.
-We have a condition there if we have time to continue animation or not.
-If we have no more time it means that our animation ends, and we could call a callback:
+Actually, it can be executed in the `animateSingleScrollFrame()`.
+We have a condition there to check if we have time to continue the animation or not.
+If we have no more time, it means that our animation ends, and we could call the callback:

 ```js
 function smoothScrollTo({